-She is currently working on Sardinia: Women, History, Books and Places which will be the fifth book in the series 'Of Islands and Women' that includes Madeira (2004), Crete (2005), Tasmania (2010) and Malta (2015) (updates on this website).
+She is working on The Isle of Wight: Women, History Books and Places which will be the sixth book in the series 'Of Islands and Women' that includes Madeira, Crete, Tasmania, Malta and Sardinia.
 In this series she presumes to write about the women of those islands, as well as the foreign women who visited them or lived there.

-She and her husband Derek Roebuck live in
+She and her husband Derek Roebuck lived in

 Taking of Hong Kong: Charles and Clara Elliot in China Waters, published in

 hardback by Curzon Press in 1999, was reissued in paperback by Hong Kong

 University Press (2009).
 Their joint book Women in Disputes: A History of European Women in Mediation and Arbitration was published in May 2018.